 Transfigured by the Cross

-Abram, trusting solely in God’s Word, left his hearth and home in Ur, Mesopotamia, and walked into the unknown, to a place later identified as Canaan.
-The Lord had promised Abram: “I will make of you a great nation, and I will bless you, and make your name great, so that you will be a blessing (…) and by you all the families of the earth will bless themselves.”
-That is how Abram (meaning ‘God is exalted’) became Abraham (‘Father of many nations’).
+The Lord promised Abram: “I will make of you a great nation, and I will bless you, and make your name great, so that you will be a blessing (…) and by you all the families of the earth will bless themselves.”
+Can you imagine the magnitude of Abram's trust in God's promise?

-On the other hand, those who have chosen the narrow part are the fortunate ones, for they are continually transfigured.
+Those who have chosen the narrow part are the fortunate ones, for they are continually transfigured.
 Jesus had instructed the Apostles to “tell no one the vision, until the Son of Man is raised from the dead.”
 He indeed rose from the dead; and today, it behoves us to testify with conviction.
-But St Paul (2 Tim 1: 8-10) says that we have to also “take [our] share of suffering for the Gospel in the power of God who saved us and called us with a holy calling (…) and brought life and immortality to light through the Gospel.”

 Banner: P. P. Ruben’s Transfiguration of Christ